 WASHINGTON, Dec.
-8, 2015 /PRNewswire-USNewswire/ -- Maine ranks 5th in the country in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.
-Maine is spending $8.1 million this year on tobacco prevention and cessation programs, which is 50.6 percent of the $15.9 million recommended by the Centers for Disease Control and Prevention (CDC).
+14, 2016 /PRNewswire-USNewswire/ -- Maine ranks 5th nationwide in funding programs to prevent kids from smoking and help smokers quit, according to a report released today by a coalition of public health organizations.
+Maine is spending $7.8 million this year on tobacco prevention and cessation programs, which is just 49.1 percent of the $15.9 million recommended by the Centers for Disease Control and Prevention (CDC).

-- Maine will collect $187.9 million this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 4.3 percent of it on tobacco prevention programs.
+- Maine will collect $196.7 million in revenue this year from the 1998 state tobacco settlement and tobacco taxes, but will spend only 4 percent of the money on tobacco prevention programs.

 SOURCE Campaign for Tobacco-Free Kids